achliopa/udemy_AdvNodeJSCourse/readme.md

 ### Lecture 8 - Event Loop Ticks

 * event loop in every tick does the following
 	* 1) Node looks at pendingTimers and sees if any functions are ready to be called (setTimeout, setInterval)
 	* 2) Node looks at pendingOSTasks and pendingOperations and calls relevant callbacks
 	* 3) Node pauses execution (momentarily).
 Continue when...
 	*	- 	a new pendingOStask is done
 	* 	- 	a new pendingOperation is done
 	*	-	a timer is about to complete
 	* if there was no wait the loop would run as fas as it could
 	* 4) Look at pendingTimers (call any setImmediate)
-* 5) Handle any 'close' events
-* an example of a close event is a `readStream.on('close', () => { console.log('cleanup')});`
+	* 5) Handle any 'close' events. an example of a close event is a `readStream.on('close', () => { console.log('cleanup')});`

 ### Lecture 9 - Is Node single Threaded?